 We are looking for hosts who have:

-- enthusiasm for sharing their homes and their lives with someone from a different culture;
+- enthusiasm and energy for sharing their homes and their lives with someone from a different culture;

 - an interest in learning about Native American life and culture;

 - a willingness to build sustainable friendships with Lakota youth;

 - the ability to commit to a minimum of one day of chaperoning the group activities during your host week.

 - the ability and willingness to cover the cost of incidentals for hosted youth such as snacks, occasional meal out, gas to/from scheduled activities, etc.

 - the ability and willingness to cover the cost of participation in LYS activities for self and family members.
 This may include admission passes, public transportation passes, etc.

 For more details about what’s involved, please see our host agreement.